 Just because it has “breakfast” in the name doesn’t mean it’s a complete meal.
 These bars are often low-calorie, meaning that they probably won’t fill you up for very long or give you the energy you need.
 Additionally, they may not have enough nutritious value from protein and fats.
 These bars often have more sugar than anything else — leaving you hungry again soon after you’ve eaten one.

 Cereal and milk may be a sufficient breakfast — depending on the cereal you choose.
 Many cereals don’t include nutrient-dense mix-ins such as nuts, seeds, or fruit and instead rely mostly on sugar.
-Sugary cereal won’t kill you; but if you want to have an energy crash soon after, you might want to add in something extra.
+Sugary cereal won’t kill you; but if you don't want to have an energy crash soon after, you might want to add in something extra.
 Consider sprinkling in some sliced almonds or granola.
 And don’t hesitate to add real milk — even though it took Kylie Jenner nearly her entire life to try it, adding milk to your cereal can add some much-needed calcium and protein!

 You won’t always have time to sit down for 30 minutes or more and enjoy a slow meal.
 But you don’t have to scarf your food down mindlessly, either.
 “Eating in a rush doesn’t allow the body to catch up with your mind,” says Harrison.
 “You typically eat more when you’re eating in a rush; the satiety cues haven’t been reached, and you still think you’re hungry, so you are most likely to continue to eat past feeling full.”
 Overeating isn’t the end of the world, but you might not feel your best after you’re done.
 “My advice is to take it slow,” says Harrison.
 “Focus on internal cues and mindful eating, allowing your body to be in tune to physiological cues instead of eating based on external cues.”